DerekLai0109/ai_challenge_taiwan_2018_private/svmccl.md

 Two groups can be divided without further calculation.
 But, to draw the exact dividing line need further calculation.

 To feed data into the machine learning algorithm, compiling an array of the features is required, rather than having them as x and y coordinate values.

 The features \(x and y\) is stored in X variable.![](/assets/SVM_CODE_04.png)

-Two features de rive a 2D graph.
-Thus, th problem occurs when there are thousands more features.
+Two features derive a 2D graph.
+Thus, the problem occurs when there are thousands of more features.

 **\*\* 再把CODE&RESULTS貼上來!**